 Bio Data of Ms Jyotika Kalra

-She has been honoured by the Supreme Court for her three books.
-She was given the award of outstanding woman in 2014 by the National Commission for Women.
+She has been honoured by the Supreme Court of India for her three books.
+She was given the award of Outstanding Woman in 2014 by the National Commission for Women.
 She was on the Expert Committee of NCW and deliberated on drafts of women related laws.
-She has participated in many consultative workshops organised by the Commission.
-Ms Kalra has been a member of many Internal Complaints Committees, constituted to examine sexual harassment of women at workplace.
+She was appointed Amicus Curie in important matters, some of them concerning violation of women’s rights.
+She was on the panel of the Supreme Court Legal Services Committee.